italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

   - **Local Hybrid WSCD**: the WSCD involves a pluggable internal hardware component within the User's device, such as an *eUICC* that adheres to *GlobalPlatform* standards and supports *JavaCard*.
   - **Remote Hybrid WSCD**: the WSCD involves a local component mixed with a remote service.

+- The Wallet Provider MUST offer a set of services, exclusively available to its Wallet Solution instances, for the verification and issuance of Wallet Attestations.

 .. warning::
   At the current stage, the current implementation profile defined in this document supports only the **Local Internal WSCD**.
 Future versions of this specification MAY include other approaches depending on the required `AAL`.